ⓘ Featured image: Pexels

 Not everyone can become a successful entrepreneur.
 According to the Myers-Briggs personality type indicator, there can be only one true entrepreneur, and it’s the ESTP personality type.

 However, history has proven the assessment wrong.
 Not all entrepreneurs are ESTP.
-While famous ESTPs like Winston Churchill are easily branded the tycoon of their elements, many other personalities have also built a successful entrepreneurial career.
+While famous ESTPs like Winston Churchill are easily branded the tycoon of their elements, many other personalities have also built successful entrepreneurial careers.

 - Bill Gates, a famous INTP personality type, exhibits introverted, intuitive, thinking, and prospecting traits as the logician behind the Windows empire.